Honda Civic (eighth generation): 2011 facelift

 The car received a mild facelift for 2011, including a new front grille which was said to be inspired by that of European Type R model, new alloy wheels which are now standard equipment, body colour side-skirts for Type S model, a new ionized Bronze colour for the exterior.
-For the interior, SE and ES models gets half fabric and Alcantara, Si model comes with half leather and Alcantara.
+For the interior, the SE and ES models gets half fabric and Alcantara, Si model comes with half leather and Alcantara.
 Production for the 2011 hatchback started at the Swindon plant in November 2010.
 Honda discontinued the 2.2 L i-CTDi diesel engine offered in Civic from 2011.